 Change in hydrographic conditions.
-Changes in soil topography can cause changes in hydrographic conditions and thus also in water exchange and sediment transport.
-As a consequence of changes in bathymetry, a local decrease in flow velocity may occur, leading to the deposition of fine sediments and local oxygen deficiency phaenomena (NORDEN ANDERSEN et al., 1992).
-This may have consequences for the bottom fauna.
-According to GOSSELCK et al. (1996), no effects on large-scale flow conditions are to be expected from sand and gravel mining, but small and mesoscale changes must be taken into account.
+Changes to soil topography can cause changes to hydrographic conditions and therefore also to water exchange and sediment transport.
+As a result of bathymetry changes, a local decrease in flow velocity may occur, leading to the deposition of fine sediments and local oxygen deficiency phenomena (NORDEN ANDERSEN et al., 1992).
+This may have consequences for seabed fauna.
+According to GOSSELCK et al. (1996), no effects on large-scale flow conditions are to be expected from sand and gravel mining, but small and mesoscale changes must be taken into consideration.

 Turbidity plumes.
-Turbidity plumes can essentially occur at three points in the degradation process (HERRMANN and KRAUSE, 2000):
+Turbidity plumes can essentially occur at three points in the extraction process (HERRMANN and KRAUSE, 2000):